BastienLBCH/poc-messaging-service-demo/README.md

 >  - COMMAND_SERVER
 >  - ACCESS_URL
 >
 > on lines 76, 77, 78 and replace "localhost" by your computer ip address.
+Once done restart the service with the command given above

 > [!NOTE]
 > Kafka can be slow to start, so when you will create your first conversation it can take a bit of time to first appear.